sxmocvett/HR/README.md

 <p align="center">Fig. 1 Target class balance</p>

-*<p align="justify">Also some features have from 0% to 40% missing values, that imposes additional conditions to prepare data and tune models</p>*
+*<p align="justify">Also some features have from 0% to 40% missing values, that imposes additional conditions to prepare data and tune models.</p>*

 ### Models
 *<p align="justify">Models are used in the project: CatBoostClassifier, RandomForestClassifier and VotingClassifier (based on LGBMClassifier, KNNClassifier and LogisticRegression).
 Taking into account the above-described issues, in addition to tuning the main hyperparameters of models, various combinations of imputation values and data recovery strategies are also considered.
-Automation of the parameters selection for these operations is achieved by GridSearchCV using ColumnTransformer and Pipeline constructors. </p>*
+Automation of the parameters selection for these operations is achieved by GridSearchCV using ColumnTransformer and Pipeline constructors.</p>*

 ### Metrics
-*<p align="justify">Base metric for making choice of the best parameters for each of the models in conditions of class imbalance is <></p>*
+*<p align="justify">Base metric for making choice of the best parameters for each of the models in conditions of class imbalance is <>.</p>*